 It is the process of making sure that all documents are stored in a safe and secure location until the proper time comes to dispose of them.
 However, this is only part of the equation.
 Document retention policies are necessary in order to ensure that these documents are not kept indefinitely and will not be needed later on.

-12- Implement a document control system
+12- Implement a DC system